lookinlab/adonis-lucid-filter/README.md

 - Input without a corresponding filter method are ignored
 - The value of the key is injected into the method
 - All values are accessible through the `this.input()` method or a single value by key `this.input(key)`
-- All Query Builder methods are accessible in `this` context in the model filter class.
+- All QueryBuilder methods are accessible in `this` context in the model filter class.

 To define methods for the following input: